I was born in Victoria, British Columbia, Canada in 1959 to Glenn and Ruth Dunlop, and currently reside in Victoria.

 In the spring of 2009, I started to work on a new west-coast-inspired collection, included largely pastel on paper originals and several pastel and resin on canvas originals.

 Over the following 6 years, I continued to work with both traditional and non-traditional uses of pastel until January 2015 when I began to work solely with the pastel and resin on canvas medium.
 I am currently creating a new body of work called Where the Spirits Live – Along BC’s Coastline.
 This collection is a visual story of my life long connection with British Columbia’s stunning forests, trees, coastlines and ocean.
-Please visit my BC Collection page for more information.
+Please visit my BC Coastline Gallery page for more information.

 - Schmincke Extra Soft Pastels